puppetlabs/puppet-docs/source/pe/3.7/maintain_backup_restore.markdown

    - `/etc/puppetlabs/puppet/puppet.conf`
    - `/etc/puppetlabs/puppet/ssl` (fully replace with backup, do not leave existing ssl data)
    - `/opt/puppet/share/puppet-dashboard/certs`
+   - `/opt/puppet/share/console-services/certs/`: if you use a custom console cert
    - [The PuppetDB, console, and other PE databases](./maintain_console-db.html#database-backups)
    - The modulepath——if you've configured it to be something other than the PE default.

    For a split install, these files and databases should be replaced on the various servers assigned to these PE components.

    - `/etc/puppetlabs/`: as noted earlier, there is a different version of this directory for the puppet master component, the console component, and the database support component (i.e., PuppetDB and PostgreSQL).
 You should replace each version.
    - `/opt/puppet/share/puppet-dashboard/certs`: located on the server assigned to the console component.
+   - `/opt/puppet/share/console-services/certs/`: if you use a custom console cert; located on the server assigned to the console component.
    - The console, pe-classifier, pe-rbac, and pe-activity databases: located on the server assigned to the database support component.
    - The PuppetDB database: located on the server assigned to the database support component.
    - The modulepath: located on the server assigned to assigned to the puppet master component.